Tymotex/CTFs/comp6841/sec-edu/sec-edu.md

-# secedu
+# sec-edu

 The following are some key observations I noted when analysing the contents of secedu.txt:
-- All tokens are of length 24
+* All tokens are of length 24
-- All tokens only consist of the *units*, 'sec' and 'edu'.
+* All tokens only consist of the *units*, 'sec' and 'edu'.
 I suspected that these could map to 0s and 1s.
     - Furthermore, I also noted that all of the tokens started with 'sec', which indicated to me that perhaps 'sec' should map to 0 because all valid UTF-8 characters in the ASCII table start with 0.

 I then wrote the following Python script to read in the contents